 - 28-ounce can diced fire roasted tomatoes

-- 1 pound medium raw shrimp, peeled, deveined and tails removed (thawed if frozen)
+- 1 pound medium raw shrimp, peeled, deveined and shells removed (thawed if frozen)

 - ⅔ cup feta crumbled cheese